PositiveMatician/Windows-Screen-Orientation-Mouse-Sync/README.md

     * **Rotation 90** ➔ Save as `portrait.json`
     * **Rotation 180** ➔ Save as `landscape flipped.json`
     * **Rotation 270** ➔ Save as `portrait flipped.json`
-(I will add my config files in 'multimonitortool json files' for reference)

 ### Step 2: Configure the Script
 1. Download `ToggleRotation.ps1` from this repository.